KarimAziev/chrome-emacs/README.md

 1. Navigate to `chrome://extensions`.
 2. Scroll down and click 'Keyboard shortcuts' at the bottom of the page.
-3. Assign a shortcut for activating Atomic Chrome.
+3. Assign a shortcut for activating Chrome Emacs.

 ## Development